MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Index the documents

-After you have the documents in storage, you can use Azure Cognitive Search to extract insights from the documents.
+After you have the documents in storage, you can use Azure AI Search to extract insights from the documents.
 The Azure portal provides an *Import data wizard*.
 With this wizard, you can automatically create an index and indexer for supported data sources.
-You'll use the wizard to create an index, and import your search documents from storage into the Azure Cognitive Search index.
+You'll use the wizard to create an index, and import your search documents from storage into the Azure AI Search index.

-1. In the Azure portal, browse to your Azure Cognitive Search resource.
+1. In the Azure portal, browse to your Azure AI Search resource.
 On the **Overview** page, select **Import data**.

     ![Screenshot that shows the import data wizard.](media/create-cognitive-search-solution/azure-search-wizard-1.png)